 Jack Kelly as Bart was almost a mirror image of Bret.
 Kelly was born into a show business family in 1927.
 Like Garner, he was in the military, but served in Alaska.

 Bret and Bart drifted across the American west, conning those who tried to con them.
 They did not cheat at cards because they did not have to.
 Bart often showed up in the nick of time to help Bret out of a jam as in Duel at Sundown by posing as John Wesley Hardin.
 Part of the show's appeal was the way the brothers roamed from town to town.
 They were in Denver one week, San Francisco or Virginia City the next.
 Maverick was what a western should be!
-I liked those old stage coaches!
+I like those old stage coaches!
 The show won an Emmy in 1959, the first 2 seasons being the strongest.

-Places where the Maverick brothers could be found: hotels, banks, casinos, saloons, restaurants, stores, ranches, mining camps, army posts & jails.
+The Maverick brothers could be found in hotels, banks, casinos, saloons, restaurants, stores, ranches, mining camps, army posts & jails.
 I wrote annotations for the 124 shows:

 5 THE LONG HUNT - Fleeing sore losers, Bret is rescued by Lefty Dolan, who is waiting to rob a stage.
 Lefty assumes Bret is an outlaw.
 When the stage is finally held up, Lefty is killed.
 Dying, he sends Bret on an errand to clear an innocent man.